some of our current favourite

 Email us: email@example.com

 It’s not long since the only way to reach this region of saints and demon slayers was to cross the Black Mountains on horseback or on foot.
-There is still only one east-west road, often temporarily closed in winter when snow blocks the mountain passes.
-As you traverse the 3420m (11 220ft) high Pele La, marked by a large wind-blown prayer flag, on a clear day you can catch a glimpse of snow-capped Jumolhari (7219m, 23 685ft) in the high Himalaya.
+There is still only one east-west road across Bhutan, often temporarily closed in winter when snow blocks the mountain passes.
+Leaving Paro and Thimphu behind, as you traverse the 3420m (11 220ft) high Pele La, marked by a large wind-blown prayer flag, on a clear day you can catch a glimpse of snow-capped Jumolhari (7219m, 23 685ft) in the high Himalaya.
 Stands of dwarf bamboo carpet the hillsides, the young shoots grazed by horses and yaks, before the road descends into the large and fertile Mangde Chuu valley with its fields of mustard, potatoes, barley and wheat around tiny villages that seem lost in time.

 With your own car and guide you can stop to visit Trongsa, perhaps choosing to reach the impressive dzong (fortified monastery) in the traditional way - on foot to the western gate where taxes on Silk Road trade were once collected.
 Inside, there are 23 temples with beautifully painted murals of demon slaying saints to explore off the dzong’s narrow passageways and young maroon-robed monks to chat with between their lessons and prayers.
 If you climb to the top floor of the nearby watch tower there are far-reaching views over the surrounding area.